kittykatattack/hexi/README.md

 **Hexi** is a fun and easy way to make HTML5 games or any other kind interactive media using pure JavaScript code.
 Take a look at the feature list and the [examples](https://github.com/kittykatattack/hexi/tree/master/examples) folder to get started.
-Keep scrolling, and you'll find a complete quick start guide and beginner's tutorials ahead.
+Keep scrolling, and you'll find a complete Quick Start Guide and beginner's tutorials ahead.
 If you've never made a game before, the tutorials are the best place to start.

 What's great about Hexi?
 You get all the power of WebGL rendering with a streamlined API that lets you write your code in a